keithcallenberg/yelp-python/README.md

 Endpoint documentation: https://www.yelp.com/developers/documentation/v3/business

-To query the Business Details Endpoint use the `busines.get_by_id` function with a Yelp business alias (i.e. `yelp-san-francisco`) or ID (i.e. `4kMBvIEWPxWkWKFN__8SxQ`).
+To query the Business Details Endpoint use the `business.get_by_id` function with a Yelp business alias (i.e. `yelp-san-francisco`) or ID (i.e. `4kMBvIEWPxWkWKFN__8SxQ`).
 You can also pass in the locale parameter as specified in the [Business Details Endpoint Documentation](https://www.yelp.com/developers/documentation/v3/business).

 ```
 > business_response = client.business.get_by_id('yelp-san-francisco')